-It can be due to multiple causes, ranging from mild and temporary conditions to serious medical conditions.
+It can be due to multiple causes, ranging from mild and temporary to severe medical conditions.

 Leg pain in children often prompts a visit to the doctor.

-As a parent or caregiver, you need to know when to worry about a child’s leg pain.
+As a parent or caregiver, you must know when to worry about a child’s leg pain.
 Clues to the cause of a child’s leg pain include the severity of the pain, the accompanying symptoms, and the duration of the pain.

-Children experience night pains which are known as growing pains, bone growth occurs at night and is common in children, sometimes causing pain that disrupts sleep patterns.
+Children experience night pains known as growing pains; bone growth occurs at night and is common in children, sometimes causing pain that disrupts sleep patterns.

 During these growth periods, children often complain of leg pain at night.
-Most often, the growing pains will feel like a sharp throbbing pain.
+Most often, the growing pains feel like a sharp, throbbing pain.